 This app highlights the predominant generations that make up the population of the United States, using country to block group geographies that vary according to zoom level.
 The map, which was featured in Esri's Living Atlas gallery, forms the basis of an analysis of travel agency locations to determine the best one for launching luxury travel services to baby boomers.
 Use the Bookmarks tool to see the predominant generations in the census tract areas in and around Los Angeles, Chicago, and Washington, D.C.
 Click individual census tracts on the map to see pop-up information, including the population of each generation in a given census tract.

 This app was created for instructional purposes only and should not be used as an authoritative resource.

 This app was created for instructional purposes using a publicly available web map featured in Esri's Living Atlas of the World.

-- For Credits (Attribution), click Edit and type Esri, Living Atlas and click Save.
+- For Credits (Attribution), click Edit, type Esri, Living Atlas, and click Save.

-- Under URL, click Copy to copy the app's URL to your computer's clipboard.
+- Under URL, click the Copy button to copy the app's URL to your computer's clipboard.
 Paste the URL into an email.